 I kind of lost steam on this project as you might have know that feeling it’s one of those UFOs that kind of sits around forever and a friend of mine from college had a baby about like4 to 6 months ago so I thought you know why not make a baby quilt these colors match the baby’s nursery so I thought you know why not so we’re outside so I can fully show you the quilt we’re also going to go through the entire proces of making this quilt over the entire year.

-I’ve had these 60-degree triangles from Carolyn Slanderer’s Botanic collection forever so let’s finally start sewing these together it’s pretty simple I’m just sewing triangle to triangle and then we’re going to sew them in rows there’s really no pattern I do have a tip for sewing the triangles together though you don’t sew them end to end you want the points to overlap a little bit by about a quarter inch and then when you press them open everything will be even and I always press to the dark and
+I’ve had these 60-degree triangles from Carolyn Slanderer’s Botanic collection forever so let’s finally start sewing these together it’s pretty simple I’m just sewing triangle to triangle and then we’re going to sew them in rows there’s really no pattern I do have a tip for sewing the triangles together though you don’t sew them end to end. best cheap sewing machine you want the points to overlap a little bit by about a quarter inch and then when you press them open everything will be even and I always press to the dark and

 I’m kind of doing randomly spaced outlines this part did take me awhile but not as long as you would expect if you just keep going at it and I kind of alternated which direction I was going in just so that there wasn’t a lot of shifted and that my quilting would be more even so here’sa look at the quilting process that obviously took a lot longer than you seein the video but you get the idea and using a walking foot highly recommended it really helps keep your layers from shifting and everything just looks a lot more even and you don’t get a lot of puckering which is great and my backing is actually a sheet from Target that I got for about three dollars I love using